-INDEPENDENT ACCOUNTANTS' REPORT ON COMPLIANCE PURSUANT TO SECTION 218.415, FLORIDA STATUTES
+INDEPENDENT ACCOUNTANTS' REPORT ON COMPLIANCE PURSUANT TO SECTION 218.415 FLORIDA STATUTES

-We have examined the City of Doral, Florida's (the "City") compliance with the requirements of Section 218.415, Florida Statutes, during the fiscal year ended September 30, 2021.
-Management is responsible for the City's compliance with those specified requirements.
-Our responsibility is to express an opinion on the City's compliance with the specified requirements based on our examination.
+We have examined the City of Doral, Florida, (the "City") compliance with the requirements of Section 218.415 Florida Statutes during the period of October 1, 2021 to September 30, 2022.
+Management of the City is responsible for the City's compliance with the specified requirements.
+Our responsibility is to express an opinion on the City's compliance based on our examination.